drshahizan/HPDP/2425/assignment/A2/bdm/Transformer/big_data.md

 ### Part 2: Comparing the performance of using different library or tools to handle large dataset.

 To test the the limits and performance across 3 different libraries which are Pandas, Dask, and Polars, we decided on the simplest task which is loading the data.
-The perforamance metrics used remain the same which are **Execution Time**, and **Memory Usage**.
+The performance metrics used remain the same which are **Execution Time**, and **Memory Usage**.

 Pandas:
 -